samr13/NetSpeedApp/README.md

 4) Throughput will be captured and results will be displayed below <br /><br />

 How it works: <br />
-When test is started, corresponding iperf python scripts are transferred to server and client.
+When test is started, corresponding iperf python scripts are transferred to server and client (can also be done by executing linux command in each machine).
 Script gets executed in each machine and results are gathered from the client machine and piped to localmachine where it gets stored to mongodb.

+Demo Video is attached